-Kniest dysplasia appears always to be caused by an autosomal dominant gene abnormality.
+Spondyloepiphyseal Dysplasia, Congenita appears always to be caused by an autosomal dominant gene abnormality.
 This means that an adult with this disorder will have a 50% chance to pass this poorly functional gene on to each child.
 Not infrequently an individual with this disorder will be born to average statured parents; when this happens it arises because of a new chance change (mutation) in only the single egg or single sperm giving rise to the affected individual.
-Occasional instances of germinal mosaicism have been recognized (and, in some parents, the presence of the abnormal cell line can result in mild clinical features in them, similar to those seen in Stickler syndrome).
-Nevertheless, overall, average statured parents who have had one child with this disorder have only a minimal risk for it to recur in subsequent children.
+Although instances of germinal mosaicism have been recognized rarely, overall this means that average statured parents who have had one child with this disorder have no significant risk for it to recur in subsequent children.

-Kniest dysplasia is one of a group of bone and cartilage disorders that are termed Type II Collagenopathies.
-That is, each member of this group of disorders (that also includes, e.g. Stickler syndrome, spondyloepiphyseal dysplasia, certain forms of achondrogenesis etc.) arises because of changes in the synthesis of type II collagen, coded for by the col2A1 gene.
+Spondyloepiphyseal Dysplasia, Congenita is one of a group of bone and cartilage disorders that are termed Type II Collagenopathies.
+That is, each member of this group of disorders (that also includes, e.g. Stickler syndrome, Kniest dysplasia, Spondyloepimetaphyseal dysplasia, certain forms of Achondrogenesis etc.) arises because of changes in the synthesis of type II collagen, coded for by the col2A1 gene.
 Type II collagen is particularly important in the connective tissues of joints, in bone growth, in the airways and in the development of the eye.